Your Dog Is a GMO, Not a 9/11 Survivor

 Now let me share with you another little anecdote related to this topic that should further illustrate just how overwrought our first-world obsession with canines has become.
 This story concerns a visit I took to the vet with my dog last month.

-Anyway, as I was saying, I was recently at the vet with my dog when I overheard a woman—and I cannot stress enough that I am absolutely not making this up—tell the receptionist that her dog was a “9/11 survivor.”
+Anyway, as I was saying, I recently took my dog to the vet, and while waiting I overheard—and I cannot stress enough that I am absolutely not making this up—a woman tell the receptionist that her dog was a “9/11 survivor.”

 That’s right, ladies and gentlemen: a 9/11 survivor dog.

 I did not have occasion to ask this woman which tower her dog was in that morning, but I can only presume that that dog survived by climbing over the bodies of the dead to save itself, which I would have enjoyed pointing out to her.
-Because Yorkshire Terriers are nothing if not selfish pieces of shit, which makes them the perfect accessory for any self-respecting resident of Los Angeles.
+Because Yorkshire Terriers are nothing if not selfish, which makes them the perfect accessory for any self-respecting resident of Los Angeles.

-However, this story brings to light an important and often overlooked facet of the 9/11 terrorist attacks: Osama Bin Laden, apart from hating Western civilization, also apparently hates dogs, which in the minds of many Los Angelinos makes him far more evil than if Osama had reserved his malice for only Christians and Jews.
+However, this story calls to light an important and often overlooked facet of the 9/11 terrorist attacks: Osama Bin Laden, apart from hating Western civilization, also apparently hates dogs, which in the minds of many Los Angelinos makes him far more evil than if Osama had reserved his malice only for Christians, Jews, and Republicans.

-Because let’s be honest: Christians and Jews chose their faith, whereas dogs are cute and furry and look adorable when dressed up in people’s clothes.
+Because let’s be honest: Christians, Jews, and Republicans chose their ideology, whereas dogs are cute and furry and look adorable when dressed up in people clothes.
 And anyone who would fly planes into buildings to kill them isn’t worth the horse meat (organic or otherwise) that we feed to them.